 I admit it.
 I allowed students to chew gum in class.
 Why?
 I chewed gum.
 I have a throat that tends to dry up mid-morning.
 Gum helps.

 The point is that if you have a rule, you have to follow it yourself or the kids will question you, and worse, lose respect.
-No food allowed in the classroom?
-And you have a Starbucks blueberry scone every morning that you eat during class?
+No food allowed in the classroom and you have a Starbucks blueberry scone every morning that you eat during class?
 Just saying.
 I learned from experience.
 (The beauty of teaching 16- and 17-year-olds: They don't often hold back their opinions.)
 Being a model for what we expect is at times inconvenient and exhausting but it comes with the job.

 Rules have consequences, and routines have reminders.
-For me, that meant far less rules and many more routines and procedures.
+For me, that meant far less rules and many, many more routines and procedures.

-Once you make a rule, you have to stick to it.
+Once you make a rule, you have to stick with it.
 Students will expect a warning, a second warning, and then a consequence.
 A rule cannot be treated like a routine ever.
 If a classroom rule is, for example, Be On Time, then when a student walks in 22 seconds late, we can't say, "I reminded you yesterday about being tardy."
 We have to say, "This is a warning and a consequence will follow."
 And then, a consequence has to follow if they walk in two days later two seconds late.

 All the other students are watching and expecting the follow through.
 If we just sigh, and mumble something under our breaths and let it slide, students will not see this as a rule.
 For this reason, we need to be incredibly selective when choosing that small handful of rules.